Physical Therapy Guide to Pelvic Pain

 All physical therapists are prepared through education and experience to treat a variety of conditions or injuries.
 You may want to consider:

-- A physical therapist who is experienced in treating people with pelvic pain or women's health problems.
+- A physical therapist who is experienced in treating people with pelvic health issues.

 General tips when you're looking for a physical therapist (or any other health care provider):